Cognisen

 For CEOs

 Your AI strategy is your workforce strategy.
 They are not separate line items.
-The 66% productivity / 20% revenue gap tells you AI makes existing work slightly faster but does not, by itself, generate new value.
+The 66% productivity against 20% revenue gap says AI makes existing work slightly faster but does not, by itself, generate new value.
 New value requires reorganised work, which requires reorganised people.

-The biggest governance risk is not that AI will displace your workforce too fast.
-It is that your organisation will adopt AI too superficially — spending on tools without redesigning work — and face a compounding deficit in organisational capability.
+The biggest governance risk is not that AI displaces your workforce too fast.
+It is that your organisation adopts AI too superficially, spending on tools without redesigning work, and faces a compounding deficit in organisational capability.
 The 55% regret rate should be your risk metric.

 The data says your job is probably safe near-term.
 But the nature of your job will change, and your employer may or may not invest in helping you navigate it.
-Your agency depends on willingness to learn AI tools and insistence that your employer provide clarity, training, and redesigned career paths.
+Your agency depends on willingness to learn the tools, and insistence that your employer provide clarity, training, and redesigned career paths.

-The entry-level hiring freeze is the most important finding in the entire evidence base, and the one least likely to generate a policy response — because it is invisible in unemployment statistics.
+The entry-level hiring freeze is the most important finding in the entire evidence base, and the least likely to generate a policy response, because it is invisible in unemployment statistics.
 By the time it shows up in aggregate data, the damage to career ladders will be structural.

-The biggest market in the AI era is not AI implementation — it is organisational redesign.
-Every piece of enterprise data says the same thing: the technology works well enough.
-The organisations don't know how to reorganise around it.
+The biggest market in the AI era is not AI implementation.
+It is organisational redesign.
+The technology works well enough.
+The organisations do not know how to reorganise around it.

 The convergent finding across 27 sources